coderhacker/VehicleSelection/README.md

 ## Accessibility (A11y)

 The application incorporates several accessibility best practices:
-*   Semantic HTML elements are used where appropriate.
+*   Semantic HTML elements are used where appropriate (e.g., `<main>`, `<header>`, `<button>`).
-*   `Label` components are correctly associated with their form controls (`Select` components) using `htmlFor` and `id` attributes.
+*   `Label` components are correctly associated with their form controls (`Select` components) using `htmlFor` and `id` attributes, ensuring screen readers can announce the purpose of each control.
-*   Interactive elements like buttons have clear text or `aria-label` attributes.
+*   Interactive elements like buttons have clear text or `aria-label` attributes (e.g., the "OK" button has `aria-label="Confirm selection"`).
-*   Disabled states are visually and programmatically applied to controls when they are not interactive.
+*   Disabled states are visually and programmatically applied to controls when they are not interactive, preventing user interaction and communicating the state to assistive technologies.
-*   The ShadCN UI components used are generally designed with accessibility in mind.
+*   The ShadCN UI components used are generally designed with accessibility in mind, including keyboard navigation and ARIA attribute usage.
+*   The "Your selection" card appears as a direct result of user action and its content is structured semantically, making it accessible.
+The fade-in animation is purely visual and does not impede accessibility.

-This guide should help developers understand the structure and functionality of the Vehicle Selection application.
+This guide should help developers understand the structure, setup, and functionality of the Vehicle Selection application.